 Email continues to dominate when it comes to customer outreach.
-You’re most likely among the 64% of small businesses that already use email in their marketing strategy.
+You’re most likely among the 64% of small businesses already using email in their marketing strategies.

 An effective email marketing strategy is a great way to increase your click-through rate and generate more sales.
 However, it may not be the best conversation starter.